 No. A low score suggests fewer AI-like signals, but it does not guarantee fully human authorship.

-What does Confidence Level add to the result?
+What does Signal Consistency add to the result?

 It tells you how strongly the internal signals agree.
-Higher confidence usually supports a steadier interpretation, while lower confidence calls for more caution.
+Higher Signal Consistency usually supports a steadier interpretation, while lower Signal Consistency calls for more caution.

-Those lines showed stronger AI-like patterns than the surrounding text.
-They should be reviewed in context rather than treated as automatic proof.
+Those lines showed stronger AI-like writing signals than the surrounding text.
+They should be reviewed in context rather than treated as proof.

 Why can human writing still be flagged?